mac-can/PCBUSB-Wrapper/README.md

 ### Required PCBUSB Library

-- `libPCBUSB.x.y.dylib` - Version 0.9 or later _(Latest is Greatest!)_
+- `libPCBUSB.x.y.dylib` - Version 0.10 or later _(Latest is Greatest!)_

 ## Known Bugs and Caveats

+- For a list of known bugs and caveats see tab [Issues](https://github.com/mac-can/PCBUSB-Wrapper/issues) in the GitHub repo.
-- For a list of bugs and caveats in the underlying PCBUSB library read the documentation of the appropriated library version.
+- For a list of known bugs and caveats in the underlying PCBUSB library read the documentation of the appropriated library version.
 - PCAN-USB Pro FD devices are supported since version 0.10 of the PCBUSB library, _but only the first channel_ (CAN1).

 ## This and That

-The PCBUSB library can be downloaded form the [MacCAN](https://mac-can.com/) website (binaries only).
+The PCBUSB library can be downloaded form the [MacCAN](https://mac-can.com/) website (binaries only). \
 Please note the copyright and license agreements.

-### Licenses
+### Dual-License

-#### CAN API V3 License

-CAN API V3 is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-CAN API V3 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with CAN API V3.
-If not, see <http://www.gnu.org/licenses/>.

-#### PCBUSB-Wrapper License

-PCBUSB-Wrapper is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).

-PCBUSB-Wrapper is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with PCBUSB-Wrapper.
-If not, see <http://www.gnu.org/licenses/>.
+You can choose between one of them if you use this work in whole or in part.

+`SPDX-License-Identifier: BSD-2-Clause OR GPL-3.0-or-later`

 ### Trademarks

 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
-PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany.
+PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany. \
+All other company, product and service names mentioned herein are trademarks, registered trademarks or service marks of their respective owners.

 ### Hazard Note